Ketamine Therapy Treatment in the Hudson Valley – NY

 Is ketamine therapy covered by insurance?

 Most insurance plans do not cover ketamine therapy for mental health purposes.
-However, we can provide itemized receipts for potential reimbursement, and flexible payment options may be available.
+However, we can provide itemized receipts for potential reimbursement.
+Flexible payment options may be available.

 What is the process for becoming a new patient at Hudson Valley Ketamine Lounge?

 To get started, call, text, or email our office.
-Before your consultation with Dr. Miller, please complete the required intake forms located on our website.
-During your visit, we’ll review your medical history, discuss your symptoms, and determine if ketamine therapy is the right fit for your needs.
+Before your consultation with Dr. Miller, please complete the required intake forms that are sent to you.
+Then, during your consultation visit, we’ll review your medical history, discuss your symptoms, and determine if ketamine therapy is the right fit for your needs.

 What should I do before my first session?

 Avoid eating for 4 hours and drinking fluids for 2 hours before your appointment.
-Refrain from alcohol or recreational substances for at least 24 hours prior.
-A full prep guide will be provided during your consultation.
+Refrain from alcohol and/or recreational substances for at least 24 hours prior.
+A full prep guide will be provided after your consultation.

 What is the cancellation policy at Hudson Valley Ketamine Lounge?

-We ask that you provide at least 24 hours notice if you need to cancel or reschedule an appointment at Hudson Valley Ketamine Lounge.
-This allows us to offer the appointment slot to another patient in need of care.
+We ask that you provide at least 24 hours notice if you need to cancel or reschedule an appointment.
+This then allows us to offer the appointment slot to another patient in need of care.

 Contact us: